 Tim and I had recorded so much together, our first record, Alright, which we recorded at Prince’s

 The stings were played by a husband and wife team, friends of Jon’s in Madison WI.
-Jon sent the charts and they would record and double their tracks building into what would normally be a 8 or 12 piece ensemble.
-Chris and Mary quickly became not just players but intrigal to the record.
+Jon sent the charts and they would record and double their tracks building into what would normally be an 8 or 12 piece ensemble.
+Chris and Mary Wagner quickly became not just players but integral to the record.
 They were getting under the music’s skin and both Jon and I loved them loving it.

 Produced and Mixed by Derek and Jon Cooper